Ben-Zion Bokser: Legal decisions

 Rabbi Bokser was active in the Rabbinical Assembly of America, and was a member of its Committee on Jewish Law and Standards.
-He served as chair of the committee from 1959–1960, 1963–1965, and 1980-1984.
+He served as chair of the committee from 1959 to 1960, 1963–1965, and 1980–1984.

 He is most famous for writing the minority report 1951 responsa against driving to synagogue on the Sabbath.

 In the same year he permitted a Cohen to marry a divorcee.

 His responsum against capital punishment is cited often.

 In 1981, he advocated holding bat mitzvah ceremonies for girls on Sabbath morning in the main sanctuary.
 His synagogue was still traditional to the point that he received a public outcry in the local press and letters to him.

 In 1983, he permitted holding funerals in a synagogue.